iosenberg/Quest-App/README.md

  - ``String`` Objective Name
  - ``Boolean`` Completed?

+A Questline object will have the following fields:
+- ``List<Quest>`` Quest List
+- ``Integer`` Active Quest (points to which quest is currently active)
+- `` Boolean`` Completed?
- A Questline object will be a list of Quests, with one Quest marked as "Active."
-Only Objectives in that Quest can be completed at a time, and only that Quest's Rewards can be received.
+Functionality Note: Only Objectives in the Active Quest can be completed at a time, and only that Quest's Rewards can be received.
 Completing a Quest in a Questline unlocked the next Quest.

  I will also include standard repository and controller items, as well as unit tests.